 We integrate sustainability into our business, from our on-the-ground operations to the corporate office, which oversees all business activities.
-We have entrenched our commitment to sustainability by forming a Sustainability Committee comprising representatives from various business divisions.
+We have solidified our commitment to sustainability by establishing a Sustainability Committee comprised of representatives from various business divisions.

-The Sustainability Committee's primary function is to evaluate the Group's material ESG aspects relative to each representative's domain areas.
-The Sustainability Committee also helps ensure that Union Steel continues to be a good corporate citizen and factors sustainability into our decision-making process at every level.
+The primary function of the Sustainability Committee is to evaluate the Group's material ESG aspects within the respective domain areas represented by each member.
+Additionally, the Sustainability Committee plays a vital role in ensuring that the Group remains a responsible corporate citizen and incorporates sustainability into our decision-making process at every level.